 Abusing marijuana, cocaine or heroin will lead to short-and long-term consequences, but so will the abuse of synthetic drugs.
 Synthetic street drugs have no regulations to follow, so they can contain any poisonous chemical without repercussions for the produce or seller.
 Users have no idea what toxic chemicals they will ingest from these drugs, which can lead to horrible outcomes, including instant overdose fatality.

-For more information about drug abuse and/or addiction, call our toll-free, 24 hour helpline to speak with our admissions coordinators.
+For more information about drug abuse and/or addiction, call our toll-free, 24 hour helpline, 855-317-8377 to speak with our admissions coordinators.
 They can answer your questions and provide you with all the information you need to find treatment.
 Our staff can connect you with treatment professionals across the nation, and their services are only a phone call away.